What Is a Business Line of Credit?

 Most modern business lines of credit settle into one of two repayment patterns:

 • Revolver with monthly minimums: You pay a minimum monthly amount (interest plus a small principal) plus whatever extra principal you choose.
 Balance can sit indefinitely as long as minimums are met.
-Bank lines and most online lines (Bluevine, Fundbox, OnDeck) work this way.
+Bank lines and most online lines work this way.

 • Fixed amortization per draw: Each draw locks into a fixed repayment schedule (weekly or monthly, 6–24 months).
 New draws stack with separate schedules.
-Some online lenders (Headway, Kabbage-style products) use this structure.
+Some online lenders use this structure.

 The revolver structure is meaningfully more flexible — if revenue tightens, you can pay the minimum and ride out the cash crunch.
 The fixed-amortization structure costs less in interest (each draw amortizes down) but creates payment stacking risk if you draw frequently.